 Established in 2009, this matching grant program encourages city and county governments, and state or federal agencies, to work with NRA on efforts to build and improve public ranges across the United States.
 At the NRA’s sole discretion, grants are awarded to assist with the acquisition, development, and improvement of public shooting facilities.
 Grants can also be awarded to assist qualifying agencies or local governments with projects designed to improve community relations and to address environmental issues related to range operations.

 The NRA Foundation is a 501(c)(3) charitable organization.
 As such, funded projects must promote an allowable 501(c)(3) purpose.
-If your range is owned by a government agency, or is incorporated as a nonprofit entity or has an IRS 501(c) Determination Letter you may qualify for an NRA Foundation Range Grant.
-Applications from clubs or ranges requesting improvements must demonstrate how the proposed project will benefit qualified groups, such as the Boy Scouts, schools, or local law enforcement, or benefit the public at large.
+If your range is owned by a government agency, or is incorporated as a nonprofit entity or has an IRS 501(c) Determination Letter, you may qualify for an NRA Foundation State Fund Capital Improvement Grant to update your range.

 The Pittman-Robertson Wildlife Restoration Act ("Pittman-Robertson") authorizes the United States Secretary of Interior to work with the States, through their respective State fish and game departments (or their equivalents), on a variety of projects related to wildlife.
 Among these projects are the construction, operation, and maintenance of public target ranges.